Tuesday 3rd December 2019 - Victorian Day

 pill boxes (to organise the medicines), clay candle holders, diaries, lockets, nurse sashes and victory badges.
-Some of us also practised our sewing skills (useful for soldiers to repair their uniforms, and nurses to repair blankets and wounds!).
 As well as this we used quill pens to apply for nursing jobs, and Florence write personal references for us!

 After break we 'travelled' to Paris train Station to meet Florence on her journey.
 Unfortunately some of the luggage had been lost and muddled up.
 We had to use our historical detective skills to work our which suitcase belonged to who.